azeveco/Togglefy/README.md

 This will add the relationship between Togglefy's models and yours.
 Yours will be referred to as **assignable** throughout this documentation.
 If you want to check it in the source code, you can find it here: `lib/togglefy/assignable.rb` inside de `included` block.

+Old versions (`<= 1.0.2`) had the `Featureable` instead of the `Assignable`.
+The `Featureable` is now deprecated.
+You can still use it and it won't impact old users, but we highly recommend you to use the `Assignable` as it is semantically more accurate about what it does.

 With that, everything is ready to use **Togglefy**, welcome!

 ### Creating Features